viliakov2/as2020111701/task3/Readme.md

 ### Lambda Functions code

 The Lambda function code is stored in [lambda](./lambda/) directory.
-They are written in Python and packed with Zip.
+It is written in Python and packed with Zip.